 Its effectiveness varies by network, but brands can often realize strong gains from sponsored search regardless of investment size.
 The value derived there can then inspire the faith necessary to test other avenues offered by retailers; avenues such as on-site and off-site digital, social via Facebook, Instagram and Pinterest, and beyond.
 These tactics take advantage of the true selling point retail media networks have to offer – their wealth of first-party data.

 The funny thing is, despite search being the early adoption tactic for brands dipping their toes into retail media, the majority of retailers still lease their on-site search technology.
 In fact, Amazon Advertising, Walmart Connect and Instacart are the only retail media networks that have developed their own, in-house sponsored search platforms.
 Everyone else uses someone else’s technology for their on-site ad serving experience.
-So, let’s take a deep dive into the inner workings of third-party sponsored search platforms and how the playing field is leveling out to the benefit of search advertisers.

 Third-Party Sponsored Search Platforms

 When it comes to third-party sponsored search technology, there are only a few major players: Criteo, PromoteIQ, Quotient and Citrus (which was recently acquired by Publicis – more on that later).
 They work with a variety of retailers in various ways, but their main method is serving up their search functionality for use on retailer sites.